Ypnypn/Web/README.md

 refers to the twenty-seventh button on the webpage (`9`), followed by the third (`!`).
 This encodes the program `9!`, which calculates 9 factorial, or 362880.

 Thus, this encoding uses only one byte per character.
-A consequence of this is that only those characters on the webpage can be used in Brevity.
+A consequence of this is that only those characters on the webpage can be used in Par.
 For example, the tab character can not be used, even in string literals.

 ##The language

-A Brevity program places values on the stack and performs operations on them.
+A Par program places values on the stack and performs operations on them.

 There are three common datatypes - numbers, strings, and arrays.